fabric8io/fabric8/docs/cdi.md

         private final Integer poolSize;
         private final Long timeout;
     }

 The obvious way would be to create 2 classes for MyConfig each using a different set of annotations.
 The worst part is that then we would also need to create 2 instances of @Produces each consuming a different set of configuration.
 Which becomes really painful even for a simple example like this.

 The alternative approach is to use the @Configuration annotation and a simple convention: "For all configuration sets, keys are named the same and use a descriminator prefix".
-This would allow use to use a single MyConfig class and only specifiy the **descriminator** where we need to.
+This would allow us to use a single MyConfig class and only specify the **descriminator** where we need to.

      public class MyConfig {
          @Inject
          @ConfigProperty(name="POOL_SIZE", defaultValue="10")
          private final Integer poolSize;

          @Inject
          @ConfigProperty(name="CONNECTION_TIMEOUT", defaultValue="10000L")
          private final Long timeout;